Skip to content

 }

 Note: The AccessS3Console statement in the preceding IAM policy grants Amazon S3 console access.
-It isn't specific to modifying a bucket policy.
+It isn't specific to bucket policy changes.

 6. In the JSON policy documents, search for statements with "Effect": "Deny".
 Then, confirm that these statements don't deny your IAM identity access to s3:GetBucketPolicy or s3:PutBucketPolicy.

-8. Check if any global conditions such as aws:SourceIP are applied in the IAM policy to restrict the s3:GetBucketPolicy and s3:PutBucketPolicy actions.
-If these conditions restrict access, then remove or update these conditions.
+8. Check if you applied global conditions, such as aws:SourceIP, in the IAM policy to restrict the s3:GetBucketPolicy and s3:PutBucketPolicy actions.
+If the conditions restrict access, then remove or update them.

 Add a bucket policy if it doesn't exist

-Use another IAM identity that has bucket access and modify the bucket policy
+Use another IAM identity that has bucket access to modify the bucket policy

 1. Open the Amazon S3 console.

-Delete and recreate the bucket policy if it denies everyone access
+Delete and recreate a bucket policy that denies everyone access

-For AWS Organizations, delete service control policies that don't allow Amazon S3 access
+For AWS Organizations, delete SCPs that don't allow Amazon S3 access

-If you're using AWS Organizations, then check the service control policies for any statements that explicitly deny the s3:PutBucketPolicy action or any other S3 action.
-Delete the service control policies that explicitly deny S3 actions in accordance to your organization's security policies.
+If you use AWS Organizations, then review your service (SCPs).
+Look for any statements that explicitly deny the s3:PutBucketPolicy action or other Amazon S3 policy actions.
+Delete the SCPs that apply the Deny effect to s3:* actions when your organization doesn't require the policies.

-For example, the following policy denies access to all S3 actions:
+The following example policy denies access to all Amazon S3 actions:

 "Statement": [